mdolin/wallet/README.md

 ## Description
 The goal was to write a Wallet app where we can store the funds for each user.
 The Wallet app is responsible to store the funds and provide functionality for manipulating the balance.

-The application is using "GET", "POST" and "DELETE" methods for creating, adding, removing funds and queri for the current state of the Wallet.
-All the data is written to postgres database.
+The application is using "POST", "DELETE" and "GET" methods for creating, adding, removing funds and queries for the current state of the Wallet.
+All the data is written to the PostgreSQL database.

-I need to get familiar how Go programming language is communicating with postgres so I was using different resources.
+I need to get familiar with how the Go programming language is communicating with PostgreSQL so I was using different resources.
 Resources are listed below in the [Useful resources](#useful-resources) section.

 ## Main bits of the project
 * PostgreSQL database